National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 ### Gather Results; Publish

-While a [separate chapter](#Publishing and Sharing your Work ) is devoted to the process of publishing, here we would like to address _what_ should be published.
+While @sec-publishing is devoted to the process of publishing, here we would like to address _what_ should be published.

 First, do record your conclusion in an appropriate place in your documentation, so the link between your research question and your answer is clear.